shubudubu/Medical-ChatBot-using-Llama2-and-Longchain-using-CPU-Machine/README.md

-Healthcare ChatBot - Powered by LLaMA 2 and LangChain
+#Healthcare ChatBot - Powered by LLaMA 2 and LangChain

-Description:
-This project is a Healthcare ChatBot designed to assist users by answering their queries related to healthcare and mental well-being.
+Description:This project is a Healthcare ChatBot designed to assist users by answering their queries related to healthcare and mental well-being.
 It leverages state-of-the-art language models and retrieval-based natural language processing techniques, making it a powerful tool for personalized healthcare advice and information.

 Key Features: